-■ Drive cache enables the built-in write cache on each drive in the array.
+• Drive cache enables the built-in write cache on each drive in the array.
 This option improves efficiency and speed of data transfer, but the drive cache is not backed up should the system lose power unless you are using an uninterruptible power supply (UPS).

-Important It is recommended that you use a UPS when you have drive cache enabled.
-Without UPS backup, you could lose data in the event of a power failure.
+Important: It is recommended that you use a UPS when you have drive cache enabled.
+Without UPS backup, you could lose data in the drive cache in the event of a power failure.